ydahal1/ydahal1/jokes.md

-The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife.
+What did the piece of bread say to the knife?
+Butter me up.

 [
-Thu Sep 10 00:40:37 UTC 2026
+Fri Sep 11 00:41:16 UTC 2026
  ]